 If you supplemented with spermidine or ate foods that contain it, long until your cell levels were higher?
 It's difficult to say.
-It seems likely different time periods are needed to raise different types of polyamines.
+Different time periods are likely needed to raise different types of polyamines.

 Researchers in Japan noted higher blood levels of spermine after 2 months of eating fermented foods.
 Spermidine levels, however, did not improve after 2 months.

 The increase in polyamines seems to be greater in older folks than younger individuals.
 This is likely because older people start out with lower levels, to begin with.